percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

   /data/backups/mysql/test/export_test.ibd
   /data/backups/mysql/test/export_test.cfg

-These three files are all that you need to import the table into a server running
-|Percona Server| with XtraDB or MySQL 5.7.
-In case server is using `InnoDB
+These three files are all you need to import the table into a server running *Percona Server for MySQL* with XtraDB or *MySQL* 5.7.
+In case server is using `InnoDB Tablespace Encryption
-Tablespace Encryption
 <http://dev.mysql.com/doc/refman/5.7/en/innodb-tablespace-encryption.html>`_
-additional :file:`.cfp` file be listed for encrypted tables.
+additional `.cfp` file be listed for encrypted tables.

 .. note::

-  MySQL uses :file:`.cfg` file which contains InnoDB dictionary dump in special format.
-This format is different from the :file:`.exp`` one which is used in XtraDB for the same purpose.
-Strictly speaking, a :file:`.cfg`` file is not required to import a tablespace to MySQL 5.7 or |Percona Server| 5.7.
-A tablespace will be imported successfully even if it is from another server, but InnoDB will do schema validation if the corresponding :file:`.cfg` file is present in the same directory.
+  *MySQL* uses `.cfg` file which contains *InnoDB* dictionary dump in special format.
+This format is different from the `.exp`` one which is used in XtraDB for the same purpose.
+Strictly speaking, a `.cfg`` file is not required to import a tablespace to *MySQL* 5.7 or |Percona Server| 5.7.
+A tablespace will be imported successfully even if it is from another server, but *InnoDB* will do schema validation if the corresponding `.cfg` file is present in the same directory.

 Importing the Table
 ===================

 On the destination server, create a table with the same structure, and then perform the following steps: